Mikayla Raines: Early life

-Raines was born Mikayla Anne Raines on March 5, 1995, in Burnsville, Minnesota, to Sandi Raines and Don Borchert.
+Mikayla Anne Raines was born on March 5, 1995, in Burnsville, Minnesota, to Sandi Raines and Don Borchert.
 She had two sisters and one brother.

 Fox rescuing

 Early interest and efforts in Lakeville, Minnesota

 Raines rehabilitated a gray fox (example pictured) when she was fifteen years old.

 Raines became interested in rescuing foxes at the age of 15, when she helped one of her friends rehabilitate an orphaned gray fox.
 At 18, she began taking classes to become licensed as a wildlife rehabilitator, completing the process in 2016.
 She first took in a fox from a fur farm when she was 19, and by the time she was 21, Raines was USDA-licensed to exhibit and sell foxes.
 Raines, the Pioneer Press reported, was only comfortable doing the latter to those she vetted; typically, she only sold foxes to fox sanctuaries or those "who have track records owning foxes, preferably with a license similar to hers".

 In the spring of 2016, Raines bottle-raised and re-homed ten baby foxes.
-That April, her local city council in Lakeville, Minnesota, voted to allow her to keep foxes on the rural ten-acre property owned by her mother, as long as she also lived there, with the caveat that she not keep more than three foxes at a time.
+That April, her local city council in Lakeville, Minnesota voted to allow her to keep foxes on the rural ten-acre property owned by her mother, as long as she also lived there, with the caveat that she did not keep more than three foxes at a time.
 Raines rehabilitated foxes born in captivity with some defect, which she stated would make them unappealing to fur farms that would ultimately kill them.

 The following January, Notchi, one of Raines's pet foxes escaped from an outdoor enclosure.
 Sighted traveling through southern Minnesota, Raines launched a social media campaign, setting a $1,000 reward for Notchi's return.
-Notchi was never returned to Raines, though was reportedly last sighted with another fox, with Raines presuming the two mated.
+Notchi was never returned to Raines, though it was reportedly last sighted with another fox, with Raines presuming the two mated.

 In May, the city considered revoking her interim-use permit, stating she was keeping more than the allowed three foxes.
 Raines did not deny this, stating her passion for rehabilitating foxes led to her keeping more than three on the property and starting a rescue under the name "Mikdolittles Fox Rescue".
 She also was reported to plan to ask the city for an amendment to her permit, stating that the property being "zoned agriculture" should be considered as fur-farm foxes are "considered agricultural animals under state statute".
 Raines ultimately had her permit revoked.